-I. Small Water System Outreach Strategy
+b.
+Small Water System Outreach Strategy

-Similar to the goals of outreach to domestic well users, outreach to small water systems should strive to establish contact with all residents served by these systems.
+Unlike the goals of outreach to domestic well users, outreach to small water systems has typically focused on contact with the system managers rather than with all residents served by these systems.
 This outreach should provide information regarding the resources available to them, with the ultimate goal of increasing the use of these resources to improve system resilience and mitigate drought impacts.

-i.
+iv.
 Small Water Systems Forum Meetings

 As mentioned in previous sections, County Environmental Health periodically hosts forum meetings for regulated small water systems as an opportunity to present relevant information and training, facilitate discussion, and build working relationships between systems.
-These meetings are open to SSWSs as well as Small Public Water Systems.
+These meetings are open to SSWSs as well as Small Public Water Systems, and targeted to the owners, operators, and Board members rather than customer.
 Previous water system forum meetings have included presentations by guest speakers on topics such as preventative maintenance for wells, water system insurance, important regulatory changes, and local groundwater management.
 Future guest speakers could also include representatives from local water districts and community organizations.

 These meetings are typically held in the evening to account for the daytime work schedules of many water system volunteers and contract operators and have recently shifted to an online-only format.
 In-person meetings could be implemented once again moving forward, returning to the previous practice of holding meetings at various locations throughout the County to increase accessibility and encourage attendance.
 The County also has a training room at the government center in Santa Cruz with laptops available for computer-based training, which have been previously used for workshops focused on required annual reporting to the state (the Electronic Annual Report, or EAR) and reviewing information and water quality monitoring results and schedules available via California Drinking Water Watch.

-ii.
+v.
 Ongoing emails and web page updates

 Small Public Water Systems are required to submit updated contact information via the EAR, while SSWSs are asked to provide updated contact information to the County as needed each year.
 This can be used to distribute important updates regarding resources available to well and water system owners, guidance on drought preparation and other preparedness steps, and new laws related to groundwater management and the operation of water systems and wells.
-A new County drought website will also be a valuable resource for updated information and links to other pages and websites for state water agencies, community groups, water industry associations, the EPA, and others.
+A new County Drought Portal, described in the Domestic Wells section above, will also be a valuable resource for updated information and links to other resources from the State, water agencies, community groups, water industry associations, the EPA, and others.
+The target date for launching the Drought Portal is January 2023.

-m.
+c.
 Small Water System Drought Mitigation Strategies

 Small water systems face significant challenges to maintaining their operational resilience and preparedness.
 They operate at a much smaller scale than larger water districts and lack the customer base to distribute costs with low impacts to the population served.
-The varied challenges these systems face require a range of mitigation strategies.
+The varied challenges these systems face require a range of mitigation strategies described below.